istio/istio.io/content/about/notes/1.1/index.md

   added to `ServiceEntry`, `VirtualService` and is also supported on a Kubernetes Service via the `networking.istio.io/exportTo` annotation.

 - **Namespace-Scoped Service References**.
-When referring to a service we use DNS-style name matching in our configuration model.
+When referring to a service (host) we use DNS-style name matching in our configuration model.
 This can be ambiguous when more than one namespace defines services with colliding names.
 To resolve ambiguity it is now possible to explicitly scope these references by namespace using a syntax of the form **`[{namespace-name}]/{hostname-match}`**.
+This feature is supported in `Gateway` and in `Sidecar` for egress.
 In addition to eliminating ambiguity this feature in conjunction with the visibility restrictions and the new `Sidecar` resource enables strong isolation of behavior across namespace boundaries.

 - **Updates to `ServiceEntry` Resources**.
 Added support to specify the locality of a service and the associated SAN to use with mutual TLS.
 Service